OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-To test for [WebView protocol handlers](#webview-protocol-handlers "WebView Protocol Handlers") you will check the source code for any WebView usage.
-If using WebViews you will then check the current status of the Webviews resource access and determine whether or not the WebView should have resource access.
-If resource access is necessary you will then verify that it is implemented following best practices.
+To test for [WebView protocol handlers](#webview-protocol-handlers "WebView Protocol Handlers") check the app for WebView usage and evaluate whether or not the WebView should have resource access.
+If resource access is necessary you need to verify that it's implemented following best practices.

 ### Static Analysis